njsmith/machomachomangler/README.rst

 License
 -------

 It's Saturday afternoon, I've got the flu, and I'm spending my free time writing software to make a proprietary operating system -- one that is backed by one of the world's larger corporations -- better able to compete for developers with other, better-designed operating systems.
-Because Microsoft can't afford to pay for such things, and is dependent on charity.
+Because I guess Microsoft can't afford to pay for such things, and is dependent on charity.
 I mean, I'm not saying that poring over the PE/COFF specification isn't fun!
 But it's not *that* fun.

-To assuage my annoyance, this software is licensed under the *GNU **Affero** General Public License as published by the Free Software Foundation, either version 3 of the License or (at your option) any later version*.
+To assuage my annoyance, this software is licensed under the *GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License or (at your option) any later version*.
 See ``LICENSE.txt`` for details.